AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 Every tree instance is represented by 3 stores of state,

 1. Committed state - the latest value of every populated node in the tree, structured to enable fast random access.
-This state is persisted.
+This state is persisted as a key/value store of node index to value.
-2. Uncommitted state - an in-memory cache of updated nodes overlaying the committed store.
+2. Uncommitted state - an in-memory cache of updated nodes overlaying the committed store also referenced by node index.
 3. Snapshotted state - the historical values of every populated node, structured to minimize space consumption at the expense of node retrieval speed.
 Reading this tree requires 'walking' down from the root at a given block number.

 The idea behind this structure is that sequencers are the only actor interested in uncommitted state.
 It represents the state of their pending block and they update the uncommitted state as part of building that block.
 Once a block has been published to L1, its state is committed and the uncommmitted state is destroyed.
 After each block is committed, the historical tree is traversed in a BFS manner checking for differences in each node.
 If a node is the same as previously, the search does not continue to its children.
 Modified nodes are updated in the snapshot tree.